vrtmrz/obsidian-livesync/docs/quick_setup.md

 # Quick setup
 The Setup wizard has been implemented since v0.15.0.
-This simplifies the initial set-up.
+This simplifies the initial setup.

 Note: The subsequent devices should be set up using the `Copy setup URI` and `Open setup URI`.